CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 - Training and validation data sets are secured to prevent unauthorized subjects from compromising the datasets (for instance by frequent data quality checks).

-## DM-03 Traceability Of The Data Source Criterion
+## DM-03 Traceability Of The Data Source

 Data sources used by the AI service are documented to ensure traceability of data.
 The documentation includes all internal and external data sources used and specifies the purpose of their use.
 Data sources that contain user data and that are used by the AI service are outlined in the system description according to BC-05.